 Sarah is admitted to practise in England and Wales.

-- Advising on a number of charity mergers and collaborations between charities and third parties both inside and outside the sector
+- Acting on charity mergers and collaborations between charities and third parties both inside and outside the sector